CNAG-Biomedical-Informatics/pheno-ranker/docs/other-formats.md

     `Pheno-Ranker` _a priori_ accepts as input "any" `JSON` or `YAML` array file.
 In order to do it, you'll need a **configuration file**.
 See a tutorial on how to use it [here](generic-json.md#moviepackets).

     !!!
-Bug "What do you mean by "any" `JSON` or `YAML`?"
+Note "What do you mean by "any" `JSON` or `YAML`?"
-        `Pheno-Ranker` is capable of processing deeply nested data structures but has its limitations.
-If your data includes arrays nested more than one level deep, we recommend transforming the 2D (or more) nested array elements into 1D objects.
+        `Pheno-Ranker` can process deeply nested data structures.
+From v1.08 onward, arrays nested more than one level deep are canonicalized automatically from their meaningful content, so equivalent nested objects can match even if their order differs between records.

+        For first-level arrays in generic JSON, set `format: JSON` and declare `indexed_terms`.
+You can also add `identity_paths` to keep user-facing keys more interpretable, but from v1.08 onward generic JSON can infer default identities when those paths are absent.
+For deeper nested arrays, no extra identity path is required.

 === "CSV"